Emmotes/ic_spoilers/docs/rosie.md

 </div></div>
 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 ![A Lighter Touch Icon](images/rosie/5189.png) **Variant 1: A Lighter Touch** (Complete Area 75)
 > Only Champions with STR of 14 or lower can be used.
-Champions with INT of 14 or higher deal 400% additional damage.
+Rosie and Champions with INT of 14 or higher deal 400% additional damage.
 </div></div>
 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 ![Flay the Fools Icon](images/rosie/5190.png) **Variant 2: Flay the Fools** (Complete Area 125)